 The greater Dutchtown area falls mainly within three St. Louis aldermanic wards.
 The western and southern portions, the 25th Ward, is represented by Ald.
 Shane Cohn.
 The 20th Ward covers the northern portion of the neighborhood and is represented by Ald.
 Cara Spencer.
 The unusually shaped 9th Ward, served by Ald.
 Dan Guenther, covers some ground to the north, east, and south.
 Ald.
 Sarah Martin’s 11th Ward and Ald.
 Beth Murphy’s 13th Ward both cover small slivers of the south end of the neighborhood.

-You can find more information about elected officials, including contact information, on our neighborhood resources page.
+You can find more information about elected officials, including contact information, in our guide to Dutchtown and South Side elected officials.

 The mission of DutchtownSTL.org is to evangelize for the Dutchtown neighborhood (defined broadly) and share its present, past, and future with our residents, neighbors, visitors, and anyone else who happens to drop by.